 In a recent workshop, the following discussion with a curator, in response to my setup that highly functional teams actively work to achieve shared goals, exposed a work dynamic with substantial consequences for organizational effectiveness.

-In working with mission-driven institutions for more than a decade, we've learned the power of a small set of core values firsthand.
-While we've seen this brought to life with our clients in the nonprofit and cultural sector, the reality is that core values are for everyone.
-We were able to test this principle recently running our workshop for a docuseries depicting the struggles of small business entrepreneurs in NYC.
-The series “Hustle,” hosted by entrepreneur John Henry and produced by Alicia Keys and Marcus Samuelsson, is available for viewing from Viceland.
+While we've seen a small set of core values brought to life with our clients in the nonprofit and cultural sector, the reality is that core values are for everyone.
+We were able to test this principle recently running our workshop for the docuseries “Hustle” depicting the struggles of small business entrepreneurs in NYC.

 In Friday’s New York Times, David Brooks invokes both marketing and branding as the opener for a column on the Michael Cohen hearings.
 It is certainly appropriate to invoke these terms in relation to the current President, who is a kind of brand savant, but what troubles me about Mr. Brooks’ use of branding is the unfortunate tendency to equate branding with pretense, to define it as a kind of falsehood that you prepare and wear to cover up the truth.